Hotels near Livingston Park & REC

 Which hotels near Livingston Park & REC are good for families?

 Several hotels near Livingston Park & REC are well-suited for families.
-Best Western Plus Regency Park (10.63 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-La Quinta Inn & Suites by Wyndham Walker - Denham Springs (10.76 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Americas Best Value Inn Denham Springs Baton Rouge (19.98 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Best Western Plus Regency Park (10.63 mi, from $89/night), La Quinta Inn & Suites by Wyndham Walker - Denham Springs (10.76 mi, from $83/night), and Americas Best Value Inn Denham Springs Baton Rouge (19.98 mi, from $47/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Best Western Plus Regency Park also has suites.
+La Quinta Inn & Suites by Wyndham Walker - Denham Springs also has suites.

 Are there budget-friendly hotels near Livingston Park & REC?